Bottesford, Leicestershire

-Bottesford is a village and civil parish in the Borough of Melton in the ceremonial county of Leicestershire, England.
-It lies close to the borders of Nottinghamshire and Lincolnshire.
+Bottesford is a village and civil parish in the Borough of Melton, Leicestershire, England, close to the boundaries with Nottinghamshire and Lincolnshire.

 Location

-Bottesford is about 15 mi east of Nottingham and 13 mi north of Melton Mowbray and 7 mi west of Grantham.
-The village is the largest in the Vale of Belvoir and near to Belvoir Castle, home to the Duke and Duchess of Rutland.
+Bottesford is about 15 mi east of Nottingham, 13 mi north of Melton Mowbray and 7 mi west of Grantham.
+The village is the largest in the Vale of Belvoir; it is near Belvoir Castle, home of the Duke and Duchess of Rutland.
 It had a population of 3,587 at the 2011 census, estimated in 2018 at 3,382.
 It borders smaller parishes in Leicestershire, Lincolnshire and Nottinghamshire, such as Redmile, Sedgebrook, Orston and Elton on the Hill.

 The local amenities include a post office, a railway station, a library, a church, a convenience store, three restaurants and three pubs: The Bull Inn, The Rutland Arms, and The Thatch.

 Name

 Bottesford derives its name from the Anglo-Saxon "Ford belonging to the botl" (house).
 The ford was over the River Devon.
 Bottesford is listed in the 1086 Domesday Book as "Botesford", in the hundred of Framland.
 Historically, Bottesford was closely associated with the Earls and Dukes of Rutland.